boylesoftware/x2node-tutorial/src/TUTORIAL.md

 ### Preventing Referred Records Deletion

 Another situation we must gracefully prevent is deleting _Product_ and _Account_ records when _Order_ records exist for them.

-Currently, (assuming a product with ID 1 has been purchased by a customer with an account which also has an ID of 1)...

-...if you try to delete a product with ID 1:
+Currently, (assuming a product with ID 1 has been purchased by a customer with an account which also has an ID of 1) if you try to delete a product with ID 1:

 ```shell
 $ curl -v -X DELETE http://localhost:3001/products/1
 ```
-...or delete an account with ID 1
+or delete an account with ID 1

 ```shell
 $ curl -v -X DELETE http://localhost:3001/accounts/1
 ```

-...the web-service will return another [HTTP 500](https://tools.ietf.org/html/rfc7231#section-6.6.1) error, with an unhelpful error message: "Internal server error".
+the web-service will return another [HTTP 500](https://tools.ietf.org/html/rfc7231#section-6.6.1) error, with an unhelpful error message: "Internal server error".

 Instead, the web-service should return a [HTTP 400](https://tools.ietf.org/html/rfc7231#section-6.5.1) response with a helpful error message, so let's add the appropriate hooks to our `account.js` handler: